bailejl/Product-Outcomes/wiki/practices/practices.md

 ### Playwright MCP

 Make sure the app is running using `npm run dev`, as needed.
-This will allow you to access the site via <http://localhost:4200>.